eviltester/thingifier/challenger/info/10_how_to_register_cloud_challenger.md

 This makes it easier for me to remember and restore my session.

+The challenger progress and todo data can also be saved in local storage and loaded back into the system later using the UI or the API.

 ## Summary

 Basically to track my challenges in multi-user mode.